Darcy-Weisbach equation Solution

 Variables Used

-Length of Pipe 1 - (Measured in Meter) - The Length of Pipe 1 describes the length of the pipe in which the liquid is flowing.
+Length of Pipe 1 - (Measured in Meter) - Length of Pipe 1 is the distance of the first pipe in a fluid system, used to calculate pressure drop and fluid flow rates.

-Diameter of delivery pipe - (Measured in Meter) - Diameter of delivery pipe is the value of diameter.
+Diameter of delivery pipe - (Measured in Meter) - Diameter of delivery pipe is the internal diameter of the pipe that transports fluid, affecting the flow rate, pressure, and overall fluid dynamics.

 STEP 1: Convert Input(s) to Base Unit